Sweet-Peas/LedShield/README.md

 down a bit so that it wouldn't trigger accidentaly when someone is simply working on the worktop.

+Dependencies:
+This software requires that you have the TimerOne library installed in your Arduino build environment.

 Licenses:

 The protothreads header files (lcaddrlabels.h  lc.h  lcswitch.h and pt.h)